0 Items in Your Cart

 Vault Guides are THE source for insider insight on career information and employer reviews.
 Shop Vault Guides

 Industries & Professions /

 Tutors and Trainers

 Tutors may also find positions with community organizations, such as the YMCA, which has locations throughout the United States, or local special interest groups.
-Since many of these operations are nonprofit, tutors are paid a small hourly wage, or, more often, volunteer.
+Since many of these operations are nonprofit, tutors either volunteer or are paid a small hourly wage.

 Colleges and universities also hire tutors to help students.
-The Office of Student Affairs at the University of Notre Dame, for example, hires tutors to work with its student athletes.
-Tutors are assigned to help student athletes gain a better understanding of their courses, and in the end become more organized and independent learners.
+For example, some schools may hire tutors to work with student athletes to help them gain a better understanding of their courses, and become more organized and independent learners.
 Academic success is important for all students, but more so with student athletes, since grades determine their athletic eligibility.

 Mentors are specialized tutors who go beyond educational help and serve as advisers and role models for young people from disadvantaged backgrounds or others who may be new to a career or field of study.